stolostron/rhacm-docs/security/create_nginx_policy.md

 ## Updating pod nginx policies

+Learn to update pod nginx policies by viewing the following section.

+### Disabling pod nginx policies

+Complete the following steps to disable your pod nginx policy:

+1. Log in to your Red Hat Advanced Cluster Management for Kubernetes console.

+2. From the navigation menu, click **Govern risk** to view a table list of your policies.

+3. Disable your policy by clicking the **Options** icon > **Disable**.
+The _Disable Policy_ dialog box appears.

+4. Click **Disable policy**.

+Your policy is disabled.

 ### Deleting a pod nginx policy

 Delete the pod nginx policy from the CLI or the console.